Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to

 \subsection{Related Work}

-GPR has become a standard tool for emulating computationally intensive simulations in epidemiology and public health, offering a powerful surrogate for agent-based and compartmental epidemic models.
-Recent work demonstrates the potential of emulators to accelerate sensitivity analysis and calibration.
+GPR is commonly used in epidemiological settings and for emulating computationally intensive simulations in public health, as illustrated in the following paragraphs; yet its application to opioid epidemic remains largely unexplored.

 For example, \citeNP{langmuller2024gaussian} develop GPR surrogates to emulate dengue outbreak simulations across an eight-dimensional parameter space, enabling efficient evaluation of outbreak probability and epidemic duration.
 Similarly, \citeNP{sawe2024gaussian} employ GPR to approximate multi-disease agent-based simulations in Kenya, reducing computation time more than ten-fold while preserving predictive accuracy.
 In the context of malaria, \citeNP{reiker2021emulator} use GPR-based Bayesian optimization to calibrate high-dimensional transmission models, highlighting its value for accelerating policy-relevant inference.
 Influenza forecasting studies further illustrate the utility of GPR for spatio-temporal epidemic prediction \shortcite{senanayake2016aaai,zimmer2020influenza}.
 In more recent work, \citeNP{ahmed2023inferring} demonstrate the potential of GPR for capturing differences in spatial distribution of outcomes for different diseases, which can be attributed to differences in their underlying epidemic dynamics, when other confounding factors such as population size, location, and contact rates are kept identical in simulations using synthetic populations.
 However, their approach relies on fitting a single-output GPR surrogate to a single county's population and is not applicable for evaluating the heterogeneous effects of multi-component interventions in different counties.

 A parallel stream of work applies spatial GPR to disease risk mapping and inference.
 Classic geostatistical methods \shortcite{banerjee2003hierarchical,moraga2023spatial} and large-scale malaria risk maps \shortcite{bhatt2017improved} show the strength of spatial kernels for interpolating across heterogeneous regions.
 However, these studies primarily focus on observational prediction and mapping rather than emulating county-level policy simulations.
 Spatial structure has rarely been integrated with surrogate modeling for exponentially large policy spaces.
 Appendix \ref{app:related_work} provides more detailed related work on the application of GPR in epidemiological modeling and public health.